Members of Molina Healthcare have no co-pays or out-of-pocket costs for covered prescription medications.

 Some drugs require prior authorization (PA).
 We may require providers to submit information to us to explain why a specific medication and/or a certain amount of a medication is needed.
 We must approve the request before members can get the medication.
-Reasons why we may prior authorize a drug include:
+We may require prior authorization for a drug if:

-- There is a generic or pharmacy alternative drug available
+- There is a pharmacy alternative drug available

 - The drug can be misused/abused

 - There are other drugs that must be tried first

 Also, some drugs may also have quantity (amount) limits and some drugs are never covered, such as drugs for weight loss.

 Maximum Allowable Cost Appeal Process

 If a brand name drug is ordered for a Molina Healthcare Medicaid Member and there is a preferred generic drug available, Molina Healthcare will cover the generic drug.
 If the member must have the brand name drug instead of the generic drug, the prescribing provider must submit a prior authorization request form to Molina Healthcare’s Pharmacy Department explaining why the preferred medicine will not work for the member.
 We review prior authorizations on an individual basis.